 and regularly causes death.

-The energy pulses through the wires.
+The energy pulses through the wires or conductors.
 This means once every second for 1/300th of a second it sends a pulse of electricity down the line.
 The reason for the pulsating current is

 that if the wires are touched and deliver a shock, whatever touches it has a chance to remove itself.
 If the current did not pulse (like most electrical appliances - hair dryer, radio, toaster, etc.), then whatever touched it would continue to be shocked until the power went out or something pried them off.